Skyrmion lattice in centrosymmetric magnets with local Dzyaloshinsky-Moriya interaction: Discussion and Summary

-To summarize, we demonstrate that there exists skyrmion lattice in centrosymmetric magnets with a local inversion symmetry breaking.
+To summarize, we demonstrate that there exists a skyrmion lattice in centrosymmetric magnets with a local inversion symmetry breaking.
 The lack of local inversion symmetry allows for a local DMI which is sufficient to stabilize the skyrmion spin texture.
-For the particular crystal structure considered here, the DMI in the nearest neighboring layer has alternating sign and the skyrmion in the neighboring layers has opposite helicity.
+For the particular crystal structure considered here, the DMI in the nearest neighboring layer has an alternating sign and the skyrmion in the neighboring layers has opposite helicity.
 The dynamics of skyrmions can be quite different when the external drive, such as spin Hall torque, couples to the helicity of the skyrmions.
 We have determined the equilibrium skyrmion lattice phase diagram and demonstrated the stability of the skyrmion lattice against the interlayer coupling.
-The skyrmion with alternating helicity in different layers can be detected experimentally using the standard imaging methods, such as neutron scattering spectroscopy, and Lorentz transmission electron microscopy imaging at a surface with a controlled layer termination.
+The skyrmion with alternating helicity in different layers can be detected experimentally using standard imaging methods, such as neutron scattering spectroscopy and Lorentz transmission electron microscopy imaging at a surface with a controlled layer termination.
+The skyrmions at different layers have the same topological charge and therefore give rise to the topological Hall effect when they couple to conduction electrons, which can be measured experimentally.
 The local DMI mechanism identified here is expected to have broader implications in determining spin textures in centrosymmetric magnets, which has largely been overlooked so far.
 Our results point to a new direction to search for skyrmions in magnetic materials.